|Tiny, fluted, showered in sugar: “Sparkly, Very Sparkly Stars”|

 For Raspberry Shortbread Sandwiches: Time Consuming but has the WOW! factor + taste

 Mix jam with Cointreau and heat briefly; stir well.
-Turn cookies flat side up and, holding one, place about 1/2 t jam mixture on it.
+Turn cookies flat side up and, holding one, place about 1/2 teaspoon jam mixture on it.
 Place another cookie, flat side down into the jam mixture and press together lightly.
 Place cookies on racks as you finish them.
 When all are done, dust with confectioner’s sugar shaken from the shaker or through a small strainer/sieve.

 For Valrhona Chocolate Shortbreads: Nothing further need be said…